Kling Klang Studio: Studio relocation

 In September 2007, the Neuss-Grevenbroicher Zeitung reported that Ralf Hütter had purchased property space in a proposed new commercial property development ("Mollsfeld") in Meerbusch-Osterath, about 10 kilometers west of Düsseldorf, with the intention of building a new sound studio and office there, so that Kraftwerk's recording, merchandise, and administration can be managed from a single location.
 The move to the new premises was completed in mid-2009 and, as well as sound recording, the new Kling Klang includes a rehearsal space for the preparation of concert performances.

 Kling Klang as a record label and music publishing rights

 Starting in 1975, Kraftwerk released its records on the vanity label Kling Klang Schallplatten.
 Later and current releases are credited to Kling Klang Produkt, or simply Klingklang.
 EMI and Warner Music Group, along with their subsidiaries, have promoted and distributed the records in various territories.
-Kling Klang Music and No Hassle Music existed as music-publishing companies for a small period of time in the US, being associated with ASCAP.
+Kling Klang Music and No Hassle Music existed as music-publishing companies for a small period of time in the United States, being associated with ASCAP.
 In 1999, the band signed a new worldwide deal with Sony/ATV Music Publishing.
 In 2013, the band's entire recorded catalogue went to Warner Music; a rare example, given that the catalogue of Kraftwerk's German label, EMI Electrola, was consolidated when EMI was sold to Universal Music.